UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Satisfaction Based Learning for SAGINs

 \section{Satisfaction Based Learning for SAGINs}

 The satisfaction concept is proposed in \cite{ross2006satisfaction}, and its applications in the field of wireless communication are introduced in \cite{Tembine10, Perlaza2012_jsel}.
-The main difference between RL algorithms and satisfaction based learning is that the RL algorithms aim at maximizing a reward function while satisfaction based learning schemes aim at satisfying the system \cite{meryem_wcnc}.
-Therefore, the satisfaction algorithms guarantee to obtain each agent a minimum reward value while improving the total reward of the system.
-Similar to the RL algorithms, we need to consider a set of agents and a reward function.
+The main difference between RL algorithms and satisfaction-based learning is that the RL algorithms aim at maximizing a reward function, while satisfaction-based learning schemes aim at satisfying the system \cite{meryem_wcnc}.
+Therefore, satisfaction algorithms guarantee that each agent obtains a minimum reward value while improving the total reward of the system. {Satisfaction-based learning algorithms can be viewed as a form of policy-based RL, focusing on directly optimizing the agent's policy.
+Depending on their implementation, they can be either on-policy or off-policy, and they prioritize agent satisfaction as the main optimization objective.} Similar to RL algorithms, satisfaction-based learning also requires considering a set of agents and a reward function.
 Each agent $b$ selects its action according to a probability distribution $\boldsymbol \pi_b(t) = (\pi_{b,1}(t), \dots, \pi_{b,|\mathcal A_b|}(t))$, where $\mathcal A_b$ is the set of actions for agent $b$.
-Here, $\pi_{b,i}(t)$ denotes the probability which agent $b$ selects action $a_{b,i}\in\mathcal A_b$ at time $t$.
-In the satisfaction based approach, the satisfaction means that the observed reward for an agent {is} no less than a certain threshold.
-Let $\kappa_b$ denote a satisfaction threshold for agent $b$.
+Here, $\pi_{b,i}(t)$ denotes the probability that agent $b$ selects action $a_{b,i}\in\mathcal A_b$ at time $t$.
+In the satisfaction-based approach, the satisfaction means that the observed reward for an agent {is} no less than a certain threshold.
+Let $\kappa_b(t)$ denote a satisfaction threshold for agent $b$ at time $t$.
 In this regard, each learning iteration of the satisfaction approach contains the following process:

 \begin{itemize} \item In the first iteration, each agent $b$ selects its action randomly according to a uniform distribution, i.e. $\pi_{b,i}(t)=\frac{1}{|\mathcal A_b|}$, $\forall b \in \mathcal B$, $\forall a_{b,i} \in \mathcal A_b$ and $i\in\{1, \dots, |\mathcal A_b|\}$.